daniel1820815/daniel1820815.github.io/_posts/2024-02-20-netconf-nxos.md

 For the initial lab setup please refer to my [DevNet Expert Lab on Cisco Modeling Labs](https://github.com/daniel1820815/devnet-expert-cml-lab){:target="_blank"} GitHub repository.
 There are only the management interfaces and some basic features configured, everything else like the interfaces with IP addressing and BGP configuration will be done via NETCONF.

 {: style="text-align: justify" }
 Before communicating with the devices using NETCONF, the NETCONF Agent must be enabled.
 The NETCONF Agent is enabled or disabled by entering the ```netconf-yang``` command on IOS-XE and ```feature netconf``` command on NX-OS.
 Additionally you need to enable OpenConfig on NX-OS using the ```feature openconfig``` command.
-Make also sure you have users with appropriate privileges configured on your devices that is *privilege level 15 on IOS-XE* and *network-admin or dev-ops role on NX-OS*.
-Last but not least you need connectivity from your workstation via SSHv2 on TCP port 830.
+Make sure you have users with appropriate privileges configured on your devices that is *privilege level 15 on IOS-XE* and *network-admin or dev-ops role on NX-OS*.
+You need connectivity from your workstation via SSHv2 on TCP port 830.
 NETCONF does not support SSH version 1.
 That's all part of the initial lab configuration in my example.

 ### Intro to Cisco YANG Suite